microsoft/netremote/src/linux/README.md

     ```

 > [!NOTE]
-> The source of truth for installing development dependencies is found in the GitHub [build-with-host](/.github/actions/build-with-host/action.yml) host action.
+> The source of truth for installing development dependencies is found in the GitHub [build-with-host](/.github/actions/build-with-host/action.yml) host action `Install Linux build dependencies' step.
 The instructions there **always** supercede the instructions here as that action is used to build official release packages.

 ### 3. Install Docker on Windows (optional)